 You may be able to change course, add a year in industry or change between MEng and BEng.
 Just ask us for more details.

 Get a taste of university-level study on one of York's free short courses, including our subject course, 'Engineering the future'.

 Our modules are geared to meet the rigorous needs of the electronics industry.
 You'll study the principles and practicalities of electronic engineering, as well as honing essential skills in mathematics and computer programming.

-As you progress, you'll cover topics such as electronic hardware design, Java programming, signal processing and analysis, microprocessor interfacing, engineering construction and design, feedback and computer control.
-In your final year, advanced optional modules allow you to specialise according to your own developing interests, in areas from digital communications to nanoelectronics.
+As you progress, you'll cover topics such as electronic hardware design, software programming, signal processing and analysis, microprocessor interfacing, engineering construction and design, feedback and computer control.
+In your final year, advanced option modules allow you to specialise according to your own developing interests, in areas from digital communications to nanoelectronics.

 Year 1 provides you with a grounding in electronic principles, circuits, components and devices.
 There's a strong emphasis on mathematics and computing, including learning the C programming language.
 You'll also develop your practical skills, designing and building complete products as part of laboratories and group projects.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.